Geothermal HVAC Feasibility: ROI Guide

 The Economics Don’t Always Work

-CRITICAL INSIGHT: After analyzing dozens of installations, geothermal makes financial sense for maybe 15-20% of North Texas homes - specifically those with high cooling loads, limited natural gas access, and stable soil conditions.
-For everyone else, high-efficiency conventional systems provide better return on investment.
+My honest take: After looking at dozens of projects, geothermal makes financial sense for maybe 15-20% of North Texas homes.
+The sweet spot is high cooling loads, limited natural gas access, and stable soil conditions.
+For the other 80%?
+A high-efficiency conventional system gives you way better bang for your buck.

 Understanding Geothermal Technology